-In addition to the 76 miles of trail winding through 12,000-plus acres of public open space in Douglas County, the County has a vested interest in the following nine private-access properties as well.
+Douglas County has a vested interest in the following private-access properties, that are protected by conservation easements.
 For more information or questions on any of the specific, individual properties, please contact Douglas County Open Space at 303-660-7495.
 Some properties, where referenced, may be visited by appointment.

 Reasons behind the properties being private-access include: the presence of conservation easements, riparian areas, or wildlife habitats or corridors; the land being the site of historic significance; not being ready for regular traffic; still being maintained by private landowners; and more.

 The 113-acre, privately-owned Belfield property lies in an extensive riparian area west of U.S. 85 in Sedalia and has been protected since 2004.
 In addition to Plum Creek and several small ponds, the property is home to areas of Gambel oak, Mixed-grass prairie and Ponderosa pines, thus providing an ideal habitat for elk, deer, coyotes, black bears, mountain lions, songbirds and raptors.
 There is no public access allowed.

 This 80-acre tract of land features a conservation easement donated in 1995 by the Perry Park Metropolitan District, which continues to manage the land.
 The grassland meadow of Big “D” is in the Perry Park Subdivision.
 The land is open to passive recreation for Perry Park residents only and motorized use is prohibited.

 Duncan Ranch Conservation Easement